 Our scholars want (and need) a break from the rigors of the academic day and the opportunity to exercise outside and socialize with their peers.
-Scholars have the option of free play or to participate in organized games and activities supervised by teachers.
+Scholars have the option of free play or organized games and activities supervised by teachers.